 Doubleday spent the rest of the war in Washington on administrative duty, with one exception.
-He briefly returned to combat duty but saw no action when Confederate forces threatened the nation’s capital during Early’s Raid in July 1864.
+He briefly returned to combat duty but saw no action when Confederate forces threatened the nation’s capital during Early’s Valley Campaign in July 1864.

 As the war wound down, Doubleday, like many of his fellow general officers, received honorary promotions for their service.
 On March 11, 1865, officials brevetted Doubleday to the rank of colonel in the regular army.
 Two days later, he received brevets to the grade of brigadier general and also to major general, for gallant and meritorious service during the rebellion.